CompuTec/appengine-docs/current/releases/plugins/pfi/pfi.md

 ---
-sidebar_position: 6
+sidebar_position: 2
 ---

-import Releases from "../pdc-releases.json";
+import Releases from "../../../pfi-releases.json";

-# CompuTec PDC Plugin
+# Download

 :::caution
     In order to use this plugin, you have to install the CompuTec ProcessForce plugin first.